 Babcock School of Business

 Wake Forest's Babcock School of Business and Hampden-Sydney College have an established formal relationship.
-The Wake Forest--Hampden-Sydney Honors Program focuses on preferred admission for Hampden-Sydney students to the Wake Forest MA Program that consists of:
+The Wake Forest--Hampden-Sydney Honors Program focuses on preferred admission for Hampden-Sydney students to the Wake Forest MA in Management Program that consists of:

 University of North Carolina